 What Is Linen?

 Linen is a natural textile made from the stalk of the flax plant.
 The plant’s fibers are woven into a lightweight, comfortable, and highly absorbent cloth.
-Linen is used in a variety stylish fashions ranging from casual wear to evening wear.
-In addition men’s and ladies fashions, linen is popular for home decor including table coverings, bedding and more.
+Linen is used in a variety of stylish fashions ranging from casual wear to evening wear.
+In addition to men’s and ladies fashions, linen is popular for home decor including table coverings, bedding, and more.
 Linen also is used to make fine papers.

 In the earliest of times, linen was hand-washed in streams and boiled in pots as a way of cleaning it.
 It was then gently spread out and dried in the sun.
 Today, many people wash and dry linen in machines at home because it is a natural fabric, even though manufacturers typically recommend dry cleaning.

 Don’t Let Your Linens Down

 Linen’s valued absorbent properties mean that extra TLC is required to keep the cloth in exceptional condition.
 The primary reason dry cleaning is recommended has to do with the items used in the construction of linen garments.
 These include dyes, finishes, interfacing, lining, buttons, trim, and even thread.
 When washed, these add-ons complicate the cleaning process.
 When machine washed, they can cause the fabric to stretch, tear or weaken, and the dyes and finishes may bleed or fade.